Web Developer

 Clients bring this up regularly when I am reworking their resume.

 The honest answer is they are barely read while screening happens.
-A recruiter is getting through hundreds of resumes, more at the popular companies, and the first-cut decision almost always rests on your resume, which has to be geared to that first look.
+A recruiter is getting through hundreds of resumes, more at the popular companies, and that opening cut comes down to your resume almost every time, which has to be geared to that first look.

-So is a cover letter still worth it in 2026?
+So is one still worth putting together in 2026?
 Yes, because it will most likely get read later on during the hiring process.
 It does nothing at the screen, but it can make a real difference when the offer is on the line.

 Cover Letters are often reviewed late in the hiring process